ruby2elixir/ruby2elixir.github.io/content/post/2015/12-29-what-makes-elixir-so-attractive-for-some-developers.md

 +++
 date = "2015-12-29T18:36:00+01:00"
 draft = false
-title = "Why do developers pick Elixir?" author = "mindreframer"
+title = "What makes Elixir so attractive for some developers?" author = "mindreframer"
 +++

 It seems like my recent blog posts reached quite the opposite of my intentions: instead of convincing people to give Elixir a try most visitors left angry comments about zealotry and stupidness and childishness displayed in my arguments.